 Economic Development & Supplier Diversity

-FCPS serves more than 42,000 students with nearly 6,000 employees and an operating budget of $487 million.
+FCPS serves more than 40,000 students with some 7,000 employees and an operating budget of almost $600 million.
 On average, the district spends about $100 million a year on goods and services, professional services, and construction projects.
 Because of the district's size and impact on our community, the Fayette County Board of Education voted unanimously in 2010 to create a position focused on economic development and supplier diversity, and thus this office champions three causes:

 - The economic development and growth of Lexington and the Commonwealth;